AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/21_ES2019_what_is_coming.md

 We can pass any iterable as argument of `Object.fromEntries()`, whether it's an `Array`, a `Map` or other objects implementing the iterable protocol.

-You can read more about the iterable protocol here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol
+You can read more about the iterable protocol here: [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol)

 &nbsp;

 ## String.prototype.trimStart() / .trimEnd()

-`String.prototype.trimStart()` removes whitespace from the beginning of a string while `String.prototype.trimEnd()` removes them from the end.
+`String.prototype.trimStart()` removes white space from the beginning of a string while `String.prototype.trimEnd()` removes them from the end.

 ```js
 let str = "    this string has a lot of whitespace   ";